wenzhiming/flutter_webview_pro/example/README.md

 # webview_flutter_example

-Demonstrates how to use the webview_flutter plugin.
+Demonstrates how to use the flutter_webview_pro plugin.

 ## Getting Started